 As excerpted from the Here Comes The Guide book

-Getting married in Northern California?
-Here are some expert tips for choosing the perfect wedding venue.
+Getting married in sunny Southern California?
+Here are some expert tips for choosing the perfect SoCal wedding venue.

-Your first big decision is to select a location that makes geographical sense to you, your family and the majority of your guests.
-Most people have special events close to home, so there's not much to consider.
+Your first big decision is to select a location that will make geographical sense to you, your family and the majority of your guests.
+Most people have special events close to home or office, so there's not much to consider.
 But if you pick a spot out of town, you need to think about the logistics of getting everyone to your event site.

-You'd think that it's an obvious consideration, but you'd be surprised how many people, especially brides and grooms, are unrealistic about what they can afford.
-Part of the problem is that most people aren't very experienced with event budgeting and don't know how to estimate what a location is going to cost, let alone all the other wedding products and services.
+You'd think that it's an obvious consideration, but you'd be surprised how many people—especially brides and grooms—are unrealistic about what they can afford.
+Part of the problem is that most people aren't very experienced with event budgeting and don't know how to estimate what locations, products and services will ultimately cost.

-Northern California, for all its (pardon the expression) faults, has got some great advantages weather-wise.
-Outdoor ceremonies and receptions can take place throughout most of the year and, from September to November, you can anticipate sunny skies and warm climes.
+Southern California, for all its (pardon the expression) faults, has got some great advantages weather-wise.
+Outdoor special events, ceremonies and receptions can take place throughout most of the year and, from June to September, you can anticipate sunny skies and warm climes.
 However, when the mercury rises in inland areas, watch out.
 A canopy or tables with umbrellas are essential for screening the sun.
-Ask each facility manager about the sun's direction and intensity with respect to the time of day and month your event will take place.
+In fact, you should ask each facility manager about the sun's direction and intensity with respect to the time of day and month your event will take place.
 Guests will be uncomfortable facing into the sun during a ceremony, and white walls and enclosed areas bounce light around and can hold in heat.